Updating Sourcegraph with Kubernetes

 These steps assume that you have created a

-release branch following the forking instructions in docs/configure.md
+release branch following the instructions in the configuration guide.

 - Merge the new version of Sourcegraph into your release branch.

-cd $DEPLOY_SOURCEGRAPH_FORK git fetch # to merge the upstream release tag into your release branch. git checkout release # Choose which version you want to deploy from https://github.com/sourcegraph/deploy-sourcegraph/releases git merge $NEW_VERSION
+cd $DEPLOY_SOURCEGRAPH_FORK # get updates git fetch upstream # to merge the upstream release tag into your release branch. git checkout release # Choose which version you want to deploy from https://github.com/sourcegraph/deploy-sourcegraph/releases git merge $NEW_VERSION

 kubectl get pods -o wide --watch